How Much Education Might You Need to Become a Chef?

 The chef also creates the culture and sets the tone for the kitchen.
 A great executive chef will support their team, make sure they’re well-trained, and help them to work through setbacks with a positive attitude.

-To do all of this, a chef needs to have a comprehensive knowledge of more than just how to cook.
+To do all of this, a chef needs to have comprehensive knowledge of more than just how to cook.
+From business to management, from procurement to human resources, chefs are the CEOs of restaurant kitchens.

 Menu Planning and Recipe Development